WildPasta/dofus-price-bot/README.md

 # Dofus Price Bot

-This bot is an autocliker that fetch the price to craft an item.
+This bot is an autoclicker that fetch the price to craft an item.

-The recipe needs to be filled in the recipe.json file.
+It uses OCR to read the price and the item name.

 # Troubleshooting